 The delights of puberty granted me temporary relief...Two lewd young ladies rigged me up once in a lacy chemise and a Lorelei wig and laid me to sleep between them, "a shy little cousin," as in a ribald novella, while their husbands snored in the next room after the boar hunt.

-Look at the Harlequins!, pseudo-autobiographical, was partly Nabokov's response to individuals who had questioned whether or not Nabokov had a secret interest in young girls, considering his having written his Lolita character in several forms previously.
+Look at the Harlequins!, pseudo-autobiographical, was partly Nabokov's response to individuals who had questioned whether or not he had a secret interest in young girls, considering his having written his Lolita character in several forms previously.
 The two women and disguised male are significant enough to him, for some reason, that he resurrects them from Lolita and inserts them in the Harlequins book, this time confiding that one of the women was indeed an adolescent boy, supposedly himself.

 The three women are significant enough to Kubrick that he has them departing the elevator with Humbert.
-They go up to what we presume would be their room, 239, a little down from room 242 and opposite it, but it seems not to be their room as the door opens, sounds of a party exit into the hall, and a man's arm unfolds out the doorway and welcomes them in.
+They go up to what we presume would be their room, 239, a little down from room 242 and opposite it, but it seems not to be their room after all for, as the door opens, sounds of a party exit into the hall and a man's arm unfolds out the doorway and welcomes them in.
 Humbert is very conscious of all this, glancing and not glancing back at them, while he tries to turn down the cot.

 332 MS Lolita asleep.
 (1:28:10)